Jerry Moran: Education

 Moran supports accountability metrics for public schools, but believes federal initiatives need to provide flexibility to states.
 In 2001, Moran voted against the No Child Left Behind Act (NCLB) because he felt it did not afford sufficient flexibility to schools.
-In 2017, Moran voted to confirm Betsy DeVos as United States Secretary of Education.
+In 2017, Moran voted to confirm Betsy DeVos as U.S. Secretary of Education.

 Gun policy

-Moran has an "A" rating from the National Rifle Association (NRA) for his consistent support of pro-gun policies.
+Moran has an "A" grade from the NRA Political Victory Fund (NRA-PVF) for his consistent support of pro-gun policies.
 The NRA endorsed him in his 2010 Senate run.
 NRA-Political Victory Fund chair Chris W. Cox called Moran a "steadfast supporter of our freedom".
 Since 1998, the NRA has donated $23,850 to Moran's political efforts.

 In 2013, Moran joined other Republicans in saying they would filibuster any Democrat's proposals that Republicans considered a threat to the Second Amendment.
 In April, he voted against the Manchin-Toomey proposal for universal background checks for gun purchases.

 Moran supports the concept of eliminating gun-free zones on military installations and recruitment centers.
 He said that they are an "infringement on the constitutional rights of our service members" and that gun-free zones make military sites "increasingly vulnerable to those who wish to do harm."

 In 2016, Moran voted against the Feinstein Amendment, which would have banned suspected terrorists from acquiring guns.

-Moran responded to the 2017 Olathe, Kansas shooting, "I strongly condemn violence of any kind, especially if it is motivated by prejudice and xenophobia."
+Moran responded to the 2017 Olathe, Kansas shooting: "I strongly condemn violence of any kind, especially if it is motivated by prejudice and xenophobia."

 In January 2019, Moran was one of 31 Republican senators to cosponsor the Constitutional Concealed Carry Reciprocity Act, a bill introduced by John Cornyn and Ted Cruz that would grant individuals with concealed carry privileges in their home state the right to exercise this right in any other state with concealed carry laws while concurrently abiding by that state's laws.